 The goal of the ACS pipeline is to provide data calibrated to a level suitable for initial evaluation and analysis for all users.
-Further, observers frequently require a detailed understanding of the calibrations applied to their data and the ability to repeat, often with improved calibration products, the calibration process at their home institution.
-Therefore, the CALACS package used in this pipeline can also be used to calibrate ACS data off-line and is available within the STSDAS system.
+Observers frequently require a detailed understanding of the calibrations applied to their data and the ability to repeat, often with improved products, the calibration process at their home institution.
+There are several occasions when OTFR is not ideal and when off-line interactive processing by the user is required: